logo

 Flexibility that future-proofs your investment

-Wärtsilä’s engine power plants are built to run on various gaseous and liquid fuels, including 100% synthetic, carbon-neutral methane and hydrogen/natural gas blends with up to 25 vol% hydrogen.
-Our dual-fuel engines can switch between fuels instantly without reducing load or compromising power plant availability.
+Wärtsilä’s engine power plants are designed for fuel flexibility, capable of operating on a wide range of gaseous and liquid fuels, including 100% synthetic, carbon-neutral methane and up to 25% vol. hydrogen blend with natural gas.
+Our dual-fuel engines can switch seamlessly between fuels – without reducing load or compromising power plant availability.

 Introducing Wärtsilä 46TS: best-in-class efficiency and power output